-I was inspired by Elsa Schiaparelli, the 20th century female surrealist designer, to make silk roses to sew onto the shoulders of my jacket.
-In order to make the roses, I used a variety of pink silks.
+I was inspired by Elsa Schiaparelli, the 20th century surrealist designer, to make silk roses to sew onto the shoulders of my jacket.
+I made the roses out of a variety of pink silks.
 I used a cross-stitch fabric as my base, which I cut to form a circle (any thick fabric, like felt, will do).
 I then cut a piece of the silk in a petal shape, gathered it, and sewed it onto the thick fabric vertically to make the central bud of the rose.
 I wrapped a different pink around the rest of the circle horizontally to make the rose, sewing it in place as I went.
 Then I ironed the rose flat.
 I found that if I used a slightly too-hot iron in different parts, it discolored the silk a bit to give it a more aged look.
 Finally, I sewed my roses onto the jacket, being careful not to make the stitches too obvious.

-I also safety-pinned other patches I had made to the front of jacket.
+Finally, I safety-pinned some patches I had made to the front of jacket.
 The one above was a drawing I made, scanned, printed, and transferred to fabric using Dylon Image Maker.
 You could also use iron-on transfers.
 I then appliquéd this to a backing fabric and added trim.
 Finished!